None. Experience playing videogames is of help but not required.

-Videogames have become an integral part of contemporary media culture.
-Combining the concept of games and play with the possibilities of digital technology, they have developed distinct expressive techniques that offer their players complex, artful worlds to act on.
-Today, videogames are not only entertainment products, but are also deployed in education, campaigning, advertisement, and political critique.
+Videogames have become a integral part of contemporary media culture.
+Combining the concept of games and play with the possibilities of digital technology, they have developed distinct expressive techniques and offer their players complex and artful worlds to act on.
+Today, videogames are not only media of political expression, but are also used for (political) education, campaigning, advertisement, and critique.

-Framed by the general context of media culture and technology, this course explores some of the intersections between videogames and the political in two ways.
-On the one hand, we will discuss existing literature on related issues like political themes in games, the politics of gameplay and videogame software, as well as censorship or social aspects of online gaming.
-On the other hand, the course aims to use the perspectives gained in the theoretical discussion in an analysis of actual videogames.
-In sum, the course aims to encourage all participants to develop and practice a critical, analytical stance towards videogames as one of the most influential areas of contemporary culture.
+This course explores some of the intersections between politics and videogames in two ways.
+On the one hand, it discusses some intersections between politics and videogames explored in existing literature.
+On the other hand, the course aims to use the perspectives gained in the theoretical discussion in an analysis of actual videogames, encouraging participants to develop a critical stance towards this major area of contemporary culture.

 Students who successfully complete this course will: